withastro/docs/src/pages/en/guides/migration-guide/from-nextjs.md

 2. **Copy or Move** Next's other files and folders (e.g. `pages`, `styles` etc.) into Astro's `src/` folder.

     Like Next, Astro's `src/pages` folder is a special folder used for file-based routing.
 All other folders are optional, and you can organize the contents of your `src/` folder any way you like.
-Common other folders in Astro projects include `src/layouts/`, `src/components`, `src/styles`, `src/scripts`, and for file-based routing of blog posts, Markdown or MDX files are contained within `pages`, for example `src/pages/posts/` or `src/pages/blog/` depending on the desired URL.
+Other common folders in Astro projects include `src/layouts/`, `src/components`, `src/styles`, `src/scripts`.

 ### Repurpose config file

 Astro, like Next, [has a configuration file at the root of your project called `astro.config.mjs`](/en/guides/configuring-astro/).
-This is used only for configuring your Astro project and any installed integrations, including SSR adapters.
+This is used only for configuring your Astro project and any installed integrations, including [SSR adapters](/en/guides/deploy/).

 ### Converting JSX files to `.astro` files